 A Guide on When To Harvest Butternut Squash

-Among the many squash varieties that can be grown in an indoors or outdoors garden, a type that I really like is the butternut squash.
-I only discovered this variety a few years ago, but I have to admit that is one of my favorite types of squash.
+Among the many squash varieties that can be grown in an indoor or outdoor garden, a type that I really like is the butternut squash.
+I only discovered this variety a few years ago, but I have to admit that a mature butternut squash is one of my favorite types of squash.

 If this is the first time you consider growing butternut squash, one of the main questions you will have is when to harvest butternut squash?
 The answer is simple, Butternut squash is ready to harvest when the skin is hard, can not be punctured with the thumbnail, and uniformly tan in color.

-When harvesting, leave a 1-inch stem on each fruit, but there are a few things to consider about harvesting and storing this delicious vegetable.
-So let’s have an in-depth look at when and how to harvest butternut squash.
+When harvesting butternut squash, leave a 1-inch stem on each fruit, but there are a few things to consider about harvesting and storing this delicious vegetable.
+Let’s have an in-depth look at when and how to harvest butternut squash.

 When To Harvest Butternut Squash

 Butternut squash is a type of winter squash, its harvesting period beginning in September and ending in late autumn or in early winter.
-However, determining when it is the right time to harvest is essential if you don’t want to harvest the unripe fruit or to avoid having your squash ruined by cold and humidity.
+However, determining when to harvest butternut squash is essential if you don’t want to harvest the unripe fruit or to avoid having your squash ruined by cold and humidity.

 In fact, the temperature plays an important role in determining when to harvest butternut squash, and all the other types of winter squashes as a matter of fact.
 If there is any reason to believe that a frost is expected, you should proceed with the harvesting of the squash even if the fruit is not fully ripe.

-On the other hand, longer the time the squash ripens in the sun, longer the preservation period.
+On the other hand, the longer the time the butternut squash matures and ripens in the sun, the longer the preservation period.
 For this reason, experts advise to let the butternut squash ripe on the vine for as long as possible.
-A mature squash also tastes better than an unripe one, being sweeter and softer.
+A mature butternut squash also tastes better than an unripe one, being sweeter and softer.

-1. The first trick is to check the stem of the squash.
-If the stem is dried and brown in color, then the squash is ripe and you should harvest it.
+1. The first trick is to check the stem of the butternut squash.
+If the stem is dried and brown in color, then the squash is ripe, and you should harvest it.

 Speaking of the length, butternut squash is usually ripe when it reaches a length of 8 to 12 inches.
 Nevertheless, the final length is determined by the type of soil in which the squash grows and the fruit can be shorter or longer when fully ripe.
 For this reason, the harvesting moment should be determined as described above.